 The faculty meet at the end of each academic semester to make a formal evaluation of each student in the program.
-The co-directors and faculty research advisors communicate in written and oral form the assessment from these End of Semester Review meetings to the graduate students.
+The co-directors and faculty research advisors communicate in written form the assessment from these End of Semester Review meetings to the graduate students.
+Additional oral conversations take place, as and if needed.